CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md

 ...
 ```

-Here is the FRRouting BGP configuration:
+Here is the FRR BGP configuration:

 ```
 cumulus@switch:~$ sudo vtysh